-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we prepare for and initiate, conduct, and complete our ongoing and planned first-in-human Phase 1/2 clinical trials of our product candidates, advance our TORPEDO platform and continue research and development, expand our proprietary research and development portfolios and initiate and continue clinical trials of, and potentially seek marketing approval for, our current and future preclinical programs.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we prepare for and initiate, conduct, and complete our ongoing and planned first-in-human Phase 1/2 clinical trials of our product candidates, advance our TORPEDO platform and continue research and development activities, expand our proprietary research and development portfolios and initiate and continue clinical trials of, and potentially seek marketing approval for, our current and future preclinical programs.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Further, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be required to delay, limit, reduce or terminate our research, product development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.

-We had cash, cash equivalents, and marketable securities of approximately \$451.5 million as of December 31, 2021.
+We had cash, cash equivalents, and marketable securities of approximately \$337.1 million as of December 31, 2022.
 We believe that these funds, together with future payments expected to be received under existing collaboration agreements will be sufficient to fund our existing operating plan through the end of 2024.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+We have based this estimate on assumptions that may prove to be wrong, and we could deplete our current capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress, costs and results of our ongoing and planned first-in-human Phase 1/2 clinical trials for our product candidates and any future clinical development of those product candidates; - the scope, progress, costs and results of preclinical and clinical development for CFT7455 and our other product candidates and development programs; - the number and development requirements of other product candidates that we pursue; - the success of our ongoing collaborations with Biogen, Roche and Calico; - the costs, timing and outcomes of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval and the timing of the receipt of any such revenue; - any delays or interruptions, including due to the ongoing coronavirus, or COVID-19, pandemic, that we experience in our preclinical studies, clinical trials and/or supply chain; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.
+- the timing, progress, costs and results of our ongoing and planned first-in-human Phase 1/2 clinical trials for our product candidates and any future clinical development of those product candidates; - the scope, progress, costs and results of our preclinical and clinical development stage programs and our other product candidates and development programs; - the number and development requirements of other product candidates that we pursue; - the success of our ongoing collaborations with Roche, Biogen and Calico, the research terms of which, in the cases of Biogen and Calico, will expire this year; - the costs, timing and outcomes of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive or expect to receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval and the timing of the receipt of any such revenue; - any delays or interruptions, including due to the ongoing COVID-19 pandemic, that we experience in our preclinical studies, clinical trials and/or supply chain; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates or access to our TORPEDO platform.